Yuki-1018/iPhone-ScreenSaver/README.md

 ## License

-This project is licensed under the WTLPL License.
+This project is licensed under the WTFPL License.